iavofficial/IAVFrontendFramework/README.md

 ```
 You will see that this frameworks provides a login system and the basic frame of a disa web application.\
 The UILayer component has the properties:
-1. tabAndContentWrappers: Array of views and groups (and other wrappers) to provide in order to render tabs in the navigation bar and the associated component.
+1. tabAndContentWrappers: Array of BasicContentWrappers and groups (and other wrappers) to provide in order to render tabs in the navigation bar and the associated component.
 2. startingPoint: The "entry URL" of your application.
 This doesn't mean the login page but the path the user will be redirected after successfull authentication.
 3. menuOptions (optional): An object which contains two arrays to configure the settings menu:
 - additionalItems (optional): An array of items which will be rendered in the settings menu.
 You can inspect the example project or the documentation of the [MenuModel API](https://primefaces.org/primereact/showcase/#/menumodel) for further information.